Computer-Science-Innovators/smaps/README.md

 We learned about how to use the game design engine Unity along with how to code in C#, as most of us are used to Java, the programming language taught in our school.

 ## What Are Our Future Plans?
 We plan on making this app easier to use and being able to work from an inputted map, making traveling much easier for users.
+If the app is a success then we could make similar apps for other schools or universities to help even more students.